ParsaImi/VeeamBackup/README.md

 #### Using Veeam.Backup.Extractor.exe to Convert the Backup to a .vmdk File

+1. Open The Veeam.Backup.Extractor.exe ( ussually located in `C:\Program Files\Veeam\Backup and Replication\Backup\` )
-1. Choose the backup file ( the latest VBK file should be the one you want to restore )
+2. Choose the backup file ( the latest VBK file should be the one you want to restore )
-2. Choose the target folder where the files will be extracted
+3. Choose the target folder where the files will be extracted

 #### Sending Extracted Files to the ESXi Server Datastore